Divine1/apachetika/README.md

 This repository has the source code for a simple program that extracts text from input pdf.

-For this program the input pdf should contain text and not image.
+For this program, the input pdf should contain text and not image.

 A runnable jar that can produce the output is available in this repository.
 You can see the output by running this jar in your machine.